sripberger/gene-lib/README.md

 skip implementing the `crossover` method if your crossover rate is zero.

-This is great for most genetic algorithms, where crossovers either do or don't happen on at the chromosome level.
+This is great for most genetic algorithms, where crossovers either do or don't happen at the chromosome level.
 Sometimes, however, it's useful to break your chromosomes down into component genes, each of which may or may not cross over with its counterpart gene in another chromosome.